chedabob/colours-compiler/README.md

 colours-compiler
 ================

-Takes a bunch of named colours and then spits them out into iOS and Android compatible files
+Takes a bunch of named colours and then spits them out into iOS and Android compatible files.
+First Ruby project I've ever done so the code is horrific

 Supports RGB and RGBA as hex (#ff00ff), decimal (237,252,240,234) or float (0.7,0.2,0.4)